 • Under the terms referred to in Council Recommendation (EU) 2020/1551, of 22 October 2020, essential flights, namely those designed to allow the transit, entry, or departure from Portugal, are from:

-(a) National citizens of the European Union, national citizens from countries associated with the Schengen Area and members of their families, national citizens from other countries legally staying in a Member State of the European Union.
+(a) National citizens of the European Union, national citizens from countries associated with the Schengen Area and members of their families, and national citizens from other countries legally staying in a Member State of the European Union.

 (b) National citizens from other countries traveling for professional, academic, family, health, or humanitarian reasons.